Jam jams: this old fashioned sandwich cookie recipe is an old family favourite, tried and true.

 Growing up I had a cookie Grandma.
-She loved cookies, and it felt like she always had some in the cookie jar when we visited -especially at Christmas time.
+She loved cookies, and it felt like she always had some fresh baked cookies in the cookie jar when we visited -especially at Christmas time.

-These were a family favourite, a tried and true recipe.
+Jam jams were a family favourite, a tried and true recipe.
 We called them Jam Jams, they’re a Raspberry Jam Sandwich Cookies, similar to a Linzer Cookie, might be called a Jammy Doger too.
-Totally delicious, what ever name you use.
+Totally delicious, whatever name you use.

 When my mom was a little girl, she said my Grandma made a double batch of these cookies every other week, and alternated them with another family favourite, brown sugar cookies.